ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ here.
+Beneath this mouldering canopy
+Once shone the bright and busy eye;
+But start not at the dismal void­
+If social love that eye employed,
+If with no lawless fire it gleamed,
+But through the dews of kindness beamed,
+That eye shall be forever bl ight.
+Where stars and sun are sunk in night.
+Within this hollow cavern hung
+The ready. swift and tuneful tongue ;
+If falsehood&#x27;s honey it disdained,
- where it could not praise, was chained,
+And where it could not praise, was chained,
 If bold inl virtue&#x27;s cause it spoke,
 Yet gentle concord never broke,
 This silent tongue shall plead for thee